truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/_index.md

 Docker is an open platform for developing, shipping, and running containerized applications.
 The **Launch Docker Image** button starts the Docker configuration wizard.
 You cannot interrupt the configuration wizard and save settings to leave and go create data storage or directories in the middle of the process.
 We recommend having your Docker configuration information ready before starting the wizard.
-You should have acces to information such as:
+You should have access to information such as:

 * The path to the Docker image repository
 * Any container entrypoint commands or arguments